greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

 To provide a small head-start, a sample graphical dashboard is included which demonstrates a few of Grafana's graphical features.

 If you have similar devices (Group Addresses) that can be used as the raw data, you can have a view looking like this in no time.
-If not, it's easy to delete the 'panels' you don't have a use for, and re-size the remaining ones to fill in the gaps.
+If not, it's easy to delete the 'panels' you don't have a use for, and re-size or duplicate the remaining ones to fill in the gaps.
 More on that later.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/bfdb8d53-f848-4898-ba01-601cbdfef43a" width="100%">